erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 {% include aligner.html images="/frida-mysterypi/final1.gif" width=100 %}

-That concludes the part one.
-The final script will make its way to a github repo.
+And that concludes part one.
+The final polished script should make its way to a github repo sometime.
 I hope to be back with the rest of this series soon.